Jayson-Fong/netapult/README.md

 # Purpose

-Netapult is a framework for querying and managing terminal-based devices, designed for developers requiring maximum control over workflows without abstracting away fine-grained control.
-Netapult enables the execution of commands against these terminal-based devices and the collection of resulting data.
+Netapult is a framework for querying and managing terminal-based devices without requiring software installation on targets, designed for network and security engineers to automate workflows involving the configuration or auditing of devices.

+The framework is designed to execute human-readable commands for deployments where commands may rapidly change or where a machine-to-machine protocol is not available.
+Through offering a plugin approach to protocols and device-specific implementations, Netapult offers the ability for developers to easily integrate their own features without waiting for a vendor.

 ### Use Cases